THE SHORTSTOP PROGRAM Interview with Carolyn Bell

 plan.
 A juvenile need not be from Long Beach to participate in the

 The SHORTSTOP Program gives young offenders who successfully complete the program an opportunity to make amends for their offense and avoid a juvenile criminal record that can seriously impact their lives.
 Equally important, SHORTSTOP recognizes that delinquent behavior in many cases could be prevented if parents had the proper skills to address the frustration behind the delinquent behavior.
 Using best practices such as Cognitive Therapy, Cognitive Restructuring and Reality Therapy, counselors are dedicated to helping young people develop positive relationships, enhance their level of confidence, build self-esteem and better control and manage their behavior.
-By offering free family counseling services, SHORTSTOP can help those families that need better coping skills and help to create a healthier family environment.The counseling sessions take place at the Long Beach Bar Foundation Office.
+By offering our family counseling services, SHORTSTOP can help those families that need better coping skills and help to create a healthier family environment.The counseling sessions take place at the Long Beach Bar Foundation Office.
 Students who participate in this program will benefit from being given a second chance to avoid a juvenile record, learning the consequences of delinquent behavior, gain positive decision-making skills; improve their self-image, self-esteem and most importantly families will have the opportunity to build a stronger family unit.
 Individual counseling sessions are at a price you can afford.
 Visit our front page for more details.

 Dream.
 Achieve.
 Elevate.
 SHORTSTOP not only Helps Youth Stop Short Of Crime, but gives youth the green light to achieve success in the classroom and in life.
 The Long Beach Bar Foundation administers the Long Beach Bar Association's Scholarship Fund that award scholarships to high achieving, college-bound high school students from across Long Beach in order to make their financial burdens more manageable.
 This is one of the many ways LBBF helps in giving back to our community.
 LBBA is celebrating its Centennial Anniversary in 2017 and has awarded scholarships for the past six decades.
 We want you to be a part of history.
 Consider making a donation to the LBBA Scholarship Fund now!We want to salute our sponsors: Evelyn M. Bauer Foundation, Farmers & Merchants Bank & Trust Company, Keesal Young & Logan, Skip Keesal, Windes, Vern & Trish Schooley, and Frank & Margie Newell.
 Learn More or Donate